icalledmyselfmoon/stemCNV_check_Read_the_docs/source/index.rst

 - quality control of hPSC genetic integrity based on CNV detection in SNP-array data
 - detection of loss of heterozygosity
 - detection of CNVs/SNPsresponsible for changes in amino acid sequence
 - identification of hPSC line and detection of swaps or cross-contamination based on comparison to reference samples,  analysis based on samples SNP distance which indicates hPSC line identity.
-This allows, sample identification and detection of swaps  or cross-contamination
+This allows sample identification and detection of swaps  or cross-contamination

 - evaluation of SNPs in coding regions of interest, detect  on/off target genomic changes generated after genetic engineering procedures.